 Yes, you should have insurance, even for a personal, residential playground.
 Insurance may cover the cost of your playground if it is damaged by severe weather and may also limit your liability if someone is injured on your playground.
 If you have an HOA, you should check with them before you install your playground to see if they require specific insurance companies or liability levels.

-3. Does homeowner’s insurance cover backyard playgrounds?
+3. Does homeowner’s insurance also cover backyard playgrounds?

-If you’re planning on installing a playground in your yard, contact your insurance provider first to ensure there are no extra requirements, like using a specific type of surfacing or specific playground features.
+And, if you’re planning on installing a playground in your yard, contact your insurance provider first to ensure there are no extra requirements, like using a specific type of surfacing or specific playground features.

 Yes, if you own a public playground you should absolutely have insurance to protect your investment and limit your liability.
 There are a number of companies that offer general or public liability insurance coverage to choose from.